 Multiple products in this roundup, including the Room & Board Metro Sofa and Article Abisko Sofa, were tested in our homes in order to see how the sofas held up over the span of six weeks.
 We sent the sofas to our volunteer testers’ homes to note how they performed in real-world situations after consistent use.
 We asked testers to consider the ease of assembly, comfort, durability, quality, and value.
 Testers took note of each product’s sturdiness, firmness, and upholstery texture.
 Additionally, they observed whether or not the couch changed in shape or texture over the course of the testing period.

 What to Look for in a Sofa for a Small Space

 While the width of a standard sofa ranges from 84 to 88 inches, a standard loveseat measures about 52 inches wide.
 In between these poles are small sofas, ranging from 68 to 80 inches wide.
-Either of these options can work well in a small space, according to Jones.
-“If the room is tiny and the sofa takes up most of the real estate, go for comfort," she says.
+Either of these options can work well in a small space, according to interior designer Tori Jones of Tori Jones Studio.
+"If the room is tiny and the sofa takes up most of the real estate, go for comfort," she says.
 "Don't do anything spindly or leggy.
 A classic Bridgewater sofa—inviting, fully upholstered—is what I'd suggest."